 Backpacks and lunches are not permitted in the theater.
 Bags are provided for lobby storage in the event that you bring these with you.
 There is absolutely no food or drink permitted in the seating areas.
 Recording devices of any kind, including cameras, cannot be used during performances.
-Please remember to turn off your cell phone.
+Please remember to turn off your cell phone before the performance begins.